-Shingles usually begins with an unpleasant itching, burning, tingling, or painful sensation in a band-like area.
-The skin rash of shingles begins to appear 3-4 days after you notice these skin sensations.
+Shingles start with itching, burning, tingling, or painful feelings in a band-like area.
+The skin rash appears 3 to 4 days after you notice these symptoms.

 Symptoms of Active Shingles

-The period of active shingles begins when you first notice a rash in the same location where you felt the skin sensations:
+This period starts when you first notice a rash in the same area as the early symptoms:

 The rash of active shingles should be gone within a week to a month.
-About 20% of people continue to have pain and discomfort after the rash has healed.
-This syndrome of pain in the area of the previously infected nerve is called postherpetic neuralgia.
-It can be severe and debilitating.
+About 20% of people have pain after the rash has healed.
+This is called postherpetic neuralgia.
+It can be severe and limit activities.